poolifier/poolifier/docs/api.md

 This method is available on both pool implementations and returns a promise with the task function execution response.

+### `pool.start()`

+This method is available on both pool implementations and will start the minimum number of workers.

 ### `pool.destroy()`

 This method is available on both pool implementations and will call the terminate method on each worker.